yasushisuzudo/Spy-Metronome/README.md

 the program.
 Most probably you will need to change the wav files' path.
 Hopefully you will find how to do it when you read the program (currently the paths are set in line 55 and 56).

-You need to first setup python, wxpython and pyaudio in order for this program to work.
+You need to first setup python, wxpython numpy and pyaudio (any others?) in order for this program to work.

 wav files are taken from klick project, and their copyright notice are written in the program.